CristovaoHonorato/react-date-widgets/docs/index.md

 ### I18n and Localization

 We provide basic english translations for the widgets.
-If you need to customize it, please check out the [Translations page]({{ site.baseurl }}) for how to it.
+If you need to customize it, please check out the [Translations page]({{ site.baseurl }}/translations) for more information.

+### Customization

+From our own experience we are certainly aware of how important it can be to have ability to customize components.
+To find more information about it, please follow our [Style section]({{ site.baseurl }}/style)